medplum/medplum/packages/docs/docs/tutorials/medplum-hello-world.md

 ### Home Page

 Once you log in, you'll be presented with a greeting, along with a list of all the patients in your Medplum project.
-Right now, there will only be a single patient, but you can repeat the steps in the [create patient tutorial](./create-a-patient.md) to add more patient records.
+Assuming you [imported sample data](/docs/tutorials/importing-sample-data.md), there will be two patients.

 ### Practitioner Profile